simonesilvestroni/m2m-website/_posts/2021-04-01-daw-from-logic-to-pro-tools-to-reaper-part-1.md

   - music production
   - game audio
   - popular
-description: "Over 12 months I've managed to revolutionize my workflow, twice.
-Here's part 1 of how I migrated DAW, from Logic to Pro Tools, and finally to REAPER."
+description: "In 12 months I've managed to revolutionize my workflow, twice.
+Part 2 of why I migrated to REAPER is about cost, multi-platform and a different workflow."
-excerpt: "Over the past twelve months I’ve managed to revolutionize my music software workflow, twice.
-In this series, I describe the 8 major benefits that REAPER brought to my music production workflow, and how they pushed me toward a full switch from Pro Tools."
 ---
+In this series, I describe eight major benefits that REAPER brought to my music production workflow, and how they pushed me toward a full switch from Pro Tools.

 {: .mt-5 }
 **Part 1**